CARGO TRANSPORTATION / SHIPPING:

 Secondhand market – after a vessel is built and joins the world fleet, the sale and purchase market dictates its price throughout the lifetime.

 Demolition market – at the end of their trading life, vessels are sold for demolition.
 The scrap market dictates the value of vessels sold for their final destination.

 The unique side of our industry is the international aspect of it.
 English is the official transacting language, US dollar is the official transacting currency and market participants come from all over the world.
-To put it into perspective: it is common for an oil tanker to be owned by a company based in Greece, registered in Liberia, transporting cargoes from Middle East to China for a Swiss based shipper on a charter facilitated by a New York based broker.
-That same tanker can be insured by a UK insurer, commercially managed from Denmark, technically managed by a Singapore based company and staffed by a crewing company in India.
-That same oil tanker is generally built by Korean engineers and naval architects, financed by a German bank and will be scrapped by an Indian recycling yard.
+To put it into perspective: it is common for a vessel to be owned by a company based in Greece, registered in Liberia, transporting cargoes from Middle East to China for a Swiss based shipper on a charter facilitated by a New York based broker.
+That same ship can be insured by a UK insurer, commercially managed from Denmark, technically managed by a Singapore based company and staffed by a crewing company in India.
+That same ship is often built by Korean engineers and naval architects, financed by a German bank and will be scrapped by an Indian recycling yard.
 Furthermore, there is a good chance it changed hands a few times over its lifetime and every owning company used a different set of companies – from different parts of the world – to finance, manage and insure it.

 • Oil tankers are traded over the phone.
 It is not unusual to commit millions of dollars in freight over one phone call.